Jay DeFeo: Artistic style and later career

 During her four decades of making art, DeFeo worked in a variety of media, creating drawings, paintings, sculpture, jewelry, photographs, photocopies, collages, and photo collages.
-Using an experimental approach to each medium, DeFeo developed her own “visual vocabulary,” playing with scale, color vs. black and white, texture or the illusion of texture, and precision vs. ambiguity.
+Using an experimental approach to each medium, DeFeo developed her own “visual vocabulary,” playing with scale, color vs. black/white, texture or the illusion of texture, and precision vs. ambiguity.
 She wrote, “I do believe that more so than most artists, I maintain a kind of consciousness of everything I’ve ever done while I’m engaged on a current work.”
-DeFeo often made her artwork in series—exploring, for example, light and dark versions, as well as mirror opposites.
+DeFeo often made her artwork in series, exploring, for example, light and dark versions, as well as mirror opposites.
 At times her artwork took off from a small quotidian object, such as a dental bridge or swimming goggles, transforming the everyday into something with “universal character.”

 During the 1970s, DeFeo took a particular interest in photography.
-In 1970, a friend loaned DeFeo a Mamiya camera, and with the help of photography students in her art classes, she learned how to develop film and make prints.
+In 1970, a friend loaned her a Mamiya camera, and with the help of photography students in her art classes, she learned how to develop film and make prints.
 When DeFeo won a grant from the National Endowment for the Arts in 1973, she bought a Hasselblad camera and built a darkroom in her home, continuing to explore photography and photo collage for several years.
-Untitled, from 1973, is an example of a DeFeo photo collage in which she combines images of recognizable objects in surprising juxtapositions.
+"Untitled" (1973) is an example of a DeFeo photo collage in which she combines images of recognizable objects in surprising juxtapositions.
 In the late 1970s, DeFeo’s photography focused more on her work in progress in the studio, which evolved into a “visual diary” made of hundreds of contact sheets.

 During the 1980s DeFeo returned to oil paint, after working primarily in acrylic for a decade.
 In the summer of 1984, she traveled to Japan with her friend and fellow Mills College professor Mary-Ann Milford.
 This trip, along with an exhibit of Japanese helmets, inspired her 1987 Samurai drawing series.
 In the summer of 1987, DeFeo traveled to Africa, inspiring her to produce a series of abstract drawings called Reflections of Africa, using a generic tissue box as her concrete starting-off point.
 In Africa, DeFeo climbed to the summit of Mount Kenya (more than 17,000 feet), realizing a long-held dream of climbing a major mountain.

 For years DeFeo taught art part-time at various Bay Area institutions, including the San Francisco Art Institute (1964–1971), the San Francisco Museum of Art (1972–1977), Sonoma State University (1976–1979), the California College of Arts and Crafts (1978–1981), and UC Berkeley (1980).
 She received her first full-time position at Mills College (1980–1989), where she eventually became the Lucie Stern Trustee Professor of Art.